cnidaire/internship_lbbe-Rewiring/notes/notes_rewiring.md

 # Application

-Can enable to indicate imminent collapse of one or more species.
+Can enable to indicate immnt collapse of one or more species.

 Predict impact of climate change on the world's ecosystems.